sheng-liu/sojourner.github.io/index.md

 ## Briefly

-Since 2013, I have been working as staff member (Assistant Prof since 2013, tenured as of 2016 and Associate as of 2018) at the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/), [Delft University of Technology](http://www.tudelft.nl/).
+Since 2013, I have been working as staff member (Assistant Prof since 2013 and Associate as of 2018) at the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/), [Delft University of Technology](http://www.tudelft.nl/).
 Between 2011 and 2012 I was a Postdoc in the same group.
 I received my PhD in 2010 from the [University of Twente](https://www.utwente.nl/), where I worked in the [Human Media Interaction group](http://hmi.ewi.utwente.nl/).